Relations with shareholders

 Effective engagement between a company and its shareholders is viewed as an increasingly important aspect of corporate governance.
 It is thought to help improve long-term returns to shareholders and result in the efficient exercise of a company’s responsibilities.

-For a detailed consideration of the regulation of, and guidance on, relations between companies listed in the commercial companies category and their shareholders, see Practice Note: Engagement with shareholders.
+For a detailed consideration of the regulation of, and guidance on, relations between companies with a listing of equity shares in the equity shares (commercial companies) category and their shareholders, see Practice Note: Engagement with shareholders.

-UKCG Code and FRC guidance on board effectiveness
+UKCG Code and FRC guidance

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.